wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 **Duration**: 15 minutes

 In this exercise you will create a Synapse Pipeline that will orchestrate updating the part prices from a supplier invoice.
-You will accomplish this by a combination of a Synapse Pipeline with an Azure Cogntive Search Skillset that invokes the Form Recognizer service as a custom skill.
+You will accomplish this by a combination of a Synapse Pipeline with an Azure Cognitive Search Skillset that invokes the Form Recognizer service as a custom skill.
 The pipeline will work as follows:

 - Invoice is uploaded to Azure Storage.
-- An Azure Conitive Search index is started
+- An Azure Cognitive Search index is started
 - The index of any new or updated invoices invokes an Azure Cognitive Search skillset.
 - The first skill in the skillset invokes an Azure Function, passing it the URL to the PDF invoice.
 - The Azure Function invokes the Form Recognizer service, passing it the URL and SAS token to the PDF invoice.
 Forms recognizer returns the OCR results to the function.
 - The Azure Function returns the results to skillset.
 The skillset then extracts only the product names and costs and sends that to a configure knowledge store that writes the extracted data to JSON files in Azure Blob Storage.
-- The Synapse pipline reads these JSON files from Azure Storage in a Data Flow activity and performs an upsert against the product catalog table in the Synapse SQL Pool.
+- The Synapse pipeline reads these JSON files from Azure Storage in a Data Flow activity and performs an upsert against the product catalog table in the Synapse SQL Pool.

-### Task 1: Create the nessesary strorage account
+### Task 1: Create the necessary storage account

 1. Create a new storage account in your Resource group

     ![displaying creating a new storage account](media/ex5-task1a-000.png)

-2. In the properties for the storage account set:
+1. In the properties for the storage account set:
     - Resource group to the group you're using for this workshop
     - Storage account name to something related to invoices
     - Location should be the same location you're Synapse workspace is in